 You might always have to initiate plans and the burden to keep the relationship moving forward might mostly fall on you.
 This is because your partner is busy with their professional life most of the time.
-And even then, there is no guarantee that your doctor partner would be able to make it.
-This might become exhausting and frustrating for you in the long run; the relationship will entail many rough patches.
-But alas, this is life when dating a doctor.
+And even then, there is no guarantee that your doctor partner would be able to make it to that date night.

 5. A doctor’s profession is always their priority

-A doctor is pretty much committed to his/her work and professional ethic, due to which you might not be the top priority in their life.
-But that does not mean that they do not love you; it is just that saving the lives of other people is their calling and passion.
+A doctor is pretty much committed to their work and professional ethic, due to which you might not be the top priority in their life.
+But that does not mean that they do not love you; it is just that helping and saving the lives of other people is their calling and passion.
 However, feeling lonely in the relationship is a common side-effect of dating a doctor.

 6. Nature of work